ICIQ-DMP/iMarina-load/README.md

 **Creating an Issue**

-1.Go to the Issues tab
-Navigate to the Issues section of the repository.

-2.Click on “New Issue”
-Press the New Issue button to start creating one.

-3.Fill in the details
+Create a new Issue [in here](https://github.com/ICIQ-DMP/iMarina-load/issues/new).

-Title: A short, descriptive summary of the issue.
+* Title: A short, descriptive summary of the issue.

-Description: Provide as much context as possible.
+* Description: Provide as much context as possible.

-For bugs: steps to reproduce, expected vs. actual behavior, environment (OS, Python version, etc.).
+* For bugs: steps to reproduce, expected vs. actual behavior, environment (OS, Python version, etc.).

-For features: explain the motivation and the expected outcome.
+* For features: explain the motivation and the expected outcome.

-Screenshots or logs (if applicable).
+* Screenshots or logs (if applicable).

-4.Publish the issue
-Once completed, click Submit new issue.
 The maintainers will review it and may ask for further clarification.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>